NCAR/DemoChemMapping/README.md

 **SI1** Researchers adding a new species to a chemical mechanism may not realize that as they implicitly change the meaning of other chemical species (**CH2**) on which other modules rely, they are affecting the way mapping to and from other modules should be.

-This is particularly true when the mapping logic has been fossilized under many layers of Fortran77 sedimentation, as shown in the `how_things_are` model.
+This is particularly true when the mapping logic has been fossilized under many layers of Fortran77 sedimentation, as could be imagined for the `how_things_are` model.

 #### Photolysis